GovTechSG/techpass-user-docs/docs/support/account.md

 # Account Management FAQs
 <details>
 <summary>1.
-I am a vendor and my TechPass account has got locked.
+My TechPass account has got locked.
 How to unlock my TechPass account?</summary>

-Vendor's TechPass account will be locked after five consecutive unsuccessful login attempts.
+If you are a vendor, your TechPass account will be locked after five consecutive unsuccessful login attempts.
 Go to [reset password][reset-password] and follow the on-screen instructions.

+If you are a public officer, [reset GSIB password][reset-password-gsib] according to WOG's password policies.
+If there are any issues, contact your Agency Facility Management (AFM).

 </details>